Women's cinema: Russian Empire and Soviet Union Era

 Kira Muratova always strove to make films which she herself wanted to create, irrespective of changes of political agenda, regimes and aesthetic guidelines.
-This led to her first films - Brief Encounters (1967) and The Long Farewell (1971) getting shelved; the third, Getting to Know the Big, Wide World (1979), was never shown in wide distribution, and the fourth, Among Grey Stones (1983), heavily cut down by censorship, and released under the pseudonym of Ivan Sidorov.
+This led to her first films—Brief Encounters (1967) and The Long Farewell (1971) getting shelved; the third, Getting to Know the Big, Wide World (1979), was never shown in wide distribution, and the fourth, Among Grey Stones (1983), heavily cut down by censorship, and released under the pseudonym of Ivan Sidorov.
 Finally, The Asthenic Syndrome (1989), released as Muratova wanted, brought her worldwide acclaim.
 Today Muratova is one of the most acclaimed Soviet directors.

 Post-Soviet Era

 There are many new and important names in the strong Russian female tradition of filmmaking in the 21-century, and the number is constantly increasing.

 Svetlana Baskova gained nationwide notoriety for directing the exploitation shock-horror film The Green Elephant in 1999.

 Renata Litvinova, initially famous as an actress in Kira Muratova's films, honed her directorial skills in Goddess: How I fell in Love (2004) and The Last Tale of Rita.
 Her latest notable work is the 2021 feature The North Wind.
 Litvinova usually also stars in her films.

 One of the most popular modern Russian directors Anna Melikyan, is known as author of Sundance winner Mermaid (2007), and satiric romantic drama The Three (2020).

 Director Avdotya Smirnova, initially known as a screenwriter, is the author of the films Two Days (2011), Story of One Appointment (2018) and biopic series Vertinskiy (2021) about the famous Russian singer.

 Oksana Bychkova, is best known as director of the romantic drama Piter FM (2006).

 Valeriya Gai Germanika, one of the most provocative names in the Russian film industry, initially only directed documentary films.
 She is well known for her Cannes Film Festival winning feature Everybody Dies but Me (2008).
 Her latest work, series Mutual Consent (2022) about a raped schoolteacher has been described by the authors as the first MeToo series from Russia.

 Diana Ringo, is director of the dystopia film Quarantine (2021) starring Anatoly Bely.
 Quarantine is a philosophical and experimental art-house film about a man who lives in a bunker for 20 years.
 Diana Ringo is the director, producer, screenwriter, and composer of the film's score.
 Besides directing, Diana Ringo is also a professional musician and composer.

 2021 film Gerda about a young striptease dancer by director Natalya Kudryashova premiered at the Locarno Film Festival where it received several awards.
 Kudryashova is also active as an actress.

 Natalya Merkulova is well-known for her films co-directed with her husband, Aleksey Chupov.
 Her films The Man Who Surprised Everyone (2018) and Captain Volkonogov Escaped (2021) have been screened at the Venice International Film Festival.

 Radda Novikova is a film and television director.
-She is one of the most prolific Russian comedy directors of the 21st century.
+She is one of the most prolific Russian television comedy directors of the 21st century.
 She has directed many popular TV series including Girls with Makarov (2022), Interns (2013), Two Fathers, Two Sons (2011).